October 18, 2017

 - Asbestos or any item containing asbestos

 Storage units keep your belongings safe from damage or theft, and each renter has a responsibility to abide by the rules.
-Centron Storage is your trusted neighborhood storage center in North York and Toronto, providing over 25 years of service.
+Centron Storage is your trusted neighbourhood storage center in North York, providing over 25 years of service.
 Please call us at (647) 749-1395 to find the best storage solutions for you.